GarnierLenny/internship-technical-test/README.md

 - This part was more straightforward than the first part since I didn't have do take care of the hosting of the app
 - Creating and styling components was much easier
-  \_ I once again let a margin of omprovement for the last part
+- I once again let a margin of omprovement for the last part

+# Part 3: NextJS

+This is the last part of this project, the final step consists of adding [NextJs](https://nextjs.org/) to the step-2 result.
+I also have to use [TailwindCSS](https://tailwindcss.com/) instead of JSX styling.

+The final result will be hosted on Vercel, to make its access easier I plan on hosting temporarily on a custom endpoint of my [portfolio website](https://lennygarnier.com).

+Here are the features that I want to add in this part:

+- User will be able to change the section order
+- User will be able to change the color of a section via a color picker placed on each section
+- The current palette will be saved and thus will remain after refreshing or quitting the web application, I will be using react's `localStorage` hook to perform this